katrinloer/B3AM/README.md

 Python version: https://github.com/cl-finger/B3Ampy
 ----------

-Pre-print
+Reference
 ---------
-An article containing a detailed description of the theory behind three-componennt beamforming and the polarisation analysis in particular as well as a worked example for the MATLAB implementation has been submitted to and Seismica and is currently ondergoing final editing steps.
-In the meantime you can find a pre-print of the article here: https://doi.org/10.31223/X53T3R
+An article containing a **detailed description** of the theory behind three-componennt beamforming and the polarisation analysis in particular as well as a **worked example** for the MATLAB implementation has been published with Seismica.
+Please cite when using the package for your research:

-Please refer back to this site for updates!
+Löer, K., & Finger, C. (2024).
+B3AM: A beamforming toolbox for three-component ambient seismic noise analysis. _Seismica_, _3_(2). https://doi.org/10.26443/seismica.v3i2.1343

 About B3AM
 ----------